Riemannian Geometry: Definitions, Pictures, and Results: Tensors and forms

 An \textbf{exterior form} (AKA $k$-form , alternating form ) is defined to be an element of $\Lambda^{k}V^{*}$.
 Just as we formed the isomorphism $\otimes\varphi_{i}\mapsto\Pi\varphi_{i}$ to view tensors as multilinear mappings on $V$, we can view $k$-forms as alternating multilinear mappings on $V$.
 Restricting attention to the exterior product of $k$ 1-forms $\bigwedge\varphi_{i}$, we define the isomorphism

-where $\pi$ is any permutation of the $k$ indices, sign$(\pi)$ is the sign of the permutation, and $\varepsilon$ is the \textbf{permutation symbol} (AKA completely anti-symmetric symbol , Levi-Civita symbol , alternating symbol , $\varepsilon$-symbol ), defined to be $+1$ for positive index permutations, $-1$ for negative, and $0$ otherwise.
+where $\pi$ is any permutation of the $k$ indices, sign$(\pi)$ is the sign of the permutation, and $\varepsilon$ is the \textbf{permutation symbol} (AKA completely anti-symmetric symbol , Levi-Civita symbol , alternating symbol , $\varepsilon$-symbol ), defined to be $+1$ for even index permutations, $-1$ for odd, and $0$ otherwise.

 \begin{framed} \sun{} The above isomorphism extends the interpretation of forms acting on vectors as yielding a projection.
 Specifically, if the parallelepiped $\varphi^{\sharp}=\bigwedge\varphi_{i}^{\sharp}$ has volume $V$, then $\varphi(v_{1},\ldots v_{k})/V$ is the volume of the projection of the parallelepiped $v=\bigwedge v_{i}$ onto $\varphi^{\sharp}$.\end{framed}Extending this to arbitrary forms $\varphi\in\Lambda^{j}V^{*}$ and $\psi\in\Lambda^{k}V^{*}$, we have